Humane Disposal of Goldfish

 The Big Chill method

-Bag should be proportionately sized so that the fish can swim around a bit
+Container should be proportionately sized so that the fish can swim around a bit

-5. Dispose of sack or box at your discretion
+5. Dispose of container at your discretion

 On rare occasions, goldfish have been known to come back from the dead.
 Read the story of how one goldfish leaped from its tank and was found dried out; rock hard hours later, only to come back to life when returned to its tank.
 Fish Out of Water There are many such goldfish stories.
 Every creature big or small has a very strong survival instinct.
 Euthanizing is often a very tough decision to make.
 Consider this option only when there's no chance for life, and their suffering is too much for the both of you.